 - Make a recommendation to your client.

-However, each policy analysis guide describes the scope of policy analysis, and number and type of steps, in different ways.
-More importantly, these guides do not give us a full picture of the political and policymaking contexts in which policy analysis takes place.
-So, this series summarises current advice and puts it in a much wider context.
+These guides do not give us a full picture of the political and policymaking contexts in which policy analysis takes place.
+This series helps address that problem.
+It provides insights from policy theories and policy studies to situate policy analysis advice within the study of politics, power, and public policy.
 Look out for these key points along the way:

 - New studies of policy analysts suggest that the old ways of doing policy analysis are gone.